-Oil prices steady after overnight tumble
+Oil prices steady after overnight tumble on dollar strength, China concerns

-SINGAPORE (Reuters) - Oil prices steadied in early Asian trade on Tuesday after sharp falls the session before when a stronger U.S. dollar and a drop in Chinese refining runs hit the market.
+SINGAPORE (Reuters) - Oil prices steadied on Tuesday after sharp falls the session before to the lowest in about three weeks as a stronger U.S. dollar and a drop in Chinese refining runs hit the market.

-Global benchmark Brent crude futures were up 6 cents, or 0.12 percent, at $50.79 at 0122 GMT.
-That was just above their 100-day moving average, briefly breached in the previous session.
+Global benchmark Brent crude futures LCOc1 were up 3 cents, or 0.1 percent, at $50.76 at 0551 GMT.
+That was just above the contract's 100-day moving average, briefly breached in the previous session.

 Chinese oil refineries operated in July at their lowest daily rates since September 2016, official data showed on Monday, to ease brimming inventories as state-owned oil giants faced off independents in a retail petrol price war.